tjira/acorn/README.md

 }
 ```

 This simulation is fast and should complete approximately in a second.
-After the simulation is complete, you can visualize the results using the commands in the below sections.
+You can visualize the results using the commands in the below sections.

 <details> <summary><b>Wavefunction</b></summary>